spazznolo/spazznolo.github.io/_posts/2022-03-29-goalie-consistency-1.md

 ---
 layout: post
-title:  "[Part 1] The effect of inter-game goalie consistency on expected standing points "
+title:  "[Part 1] The effect of inter-game goalie consistency on expected standing points"
 date:   2022-03-29 11:52:05 -0400
 ---
 <h2> The effect of inter-game goalie consistency on expected standing points </h2>